 In addition to her intellectual property–focused practice, Jennifer has leveraged her background as a pharmacist when representing pharmaceutical clients and a retail drugstore chain in litigation and government investigations involving allegations of antitrust violations, the False Claims Act, the federal Anti-Kickback Statute, and Medicare and Medicaid fraud.

-Prior to joining Mintz Levin, Jennifer was an intellectual property attorney in the New York offices of two other international law firms.
+Prior to joining Mintz, Jennifer was an intellectual property attorney in the New York offices of two other international law firms.
 Before beginning her legal career, Jennifer was a Registered Pharmacist at a pharmacy in New Jersey.
 As an undergraduate, Jennifer played Division I softball for St. John’s University.

 - Seton Hall University (JD)